jmservera/airsonic-advanced/install/k8s/README.md

 created the service account and the user with a lowercase letter like `myidentity`.
 So nobody knew who was the right user.

 #### Are you referencing the right library?

 Another big mistake was that I used the wrong library.
-I was using a Spring Boot application, but as per the previous mistake, my solution was not working, I moved back to use a plain Java library instead of the Spring one.
+I was using a Spring Boot application, but as per the previous mistake, my solution was not working, I moved back to try to use a plain Java library instead of the Spring one.

 ```xml
 <dependency>